 First, we study how nonconscious processes function in everyday life.
 One line of work has focused on the impact of objects and environments (such as red pens, light bulbs, formal clothing, and churches) on cognition and behavior.
 A second line of work in this area is applied in a health setting: we have developed and are testing a priming-based intervention to reduce pain.
-This has involved laboratory tests using experimental (cold pressor) pain; we will soon test its effectiveness in patients with chronic pain conditions, and are adapting the intervention to be presented via smartphone for use in daily life.

 Second, we study social perception, with a focus on the perception of groups.
 We examine both basic questions (e.g., examining the antecedents of categorization and social essentialism) and applied issues (e.g., examining the implications of social identity for prejudice reduction interventions and political bipartisanship).